-- Wisconsin residents in grades Kindergarten through 12 may apply to participate in open enrollment at the School District of Grafton.
+- Wisconsin residents in grades 4K-12 may apply to participate in open enrollment at the Grafton School District (GSD).

 How and when may parents apply?

 - The Wisconsin Department of Public Instruction Open Enrollment application process is now available online.
-From Midnight on Monday, February 4, 2013 through 4:00 p.m. on Tuesday, April 30, 2013, applicants may complete and submit applications 24 hours a day.
+From Midnight on the first Monday in February through 4:00 p.m. on the last Friday in April, applicants may complete and submit applications (24 hours a day) for the upcoming (future) school year.
 Late applications will not be accepted for any reason.
 Online application are automatically sent directly to resident and non-resident school districts, as well as, DPI.
 Online applicants are encouraged to print the completed application for their records.

 - Those who do not have access to a computer may request paper applications from any school district or the Department of Public Instruction Open Enrollment Page.
 Paper applications must be sent to the individual non-resident school districts within the application period.